Bismarck State College logo

 Electronics/Telecommunications Technology

-The Electronics/Telecommunications Technology program at BSC is a degree program offered on campus.
-It provides students with a good basic electronics background, as well as specialization in analog and digital telecommunications, copper and fiber optic media, radio communications, and digital electronics.
-Coursework contains four semesters of digital electronics and classes in AC and direct current analysis, solid state and active devices, electronic communications and telecommunications.
+The Electronics/Telecommunications Technology program at BSC is a degree program offered on campus, though the first year of the program may be completed online.
+It provides students with a good basic electronics background, as well as specialized training in analog and digital telecommunications, copper and fiber optic media, radio communications, and digital electronics.
+Coursework contains four semesters of digital electronics and additional coursework in AC and DC analysis, solid state and active devices, electronic communications and telecommunications.

-The program is intense and directly applicable to the job market.
-Study includes classroom instruction and work in a well-equipped modern laboratory.
-BSC maintains contacts in the electronic and telecommunications industries and provides assistance with job placement.
+The program is directly applicable to the job market.
+It includes classroom instruction and work in a well-equipped laboratory where the theory learned in the classroom may be applied.

 Preparation

-Students considering Electronics/Telecommunications Technology should have good reading comprehension and aptitude for math.
-High school algebra, physics, basic computer literacy, and good reading skills are helpful.
+Students considering Electronics/Telecommunications Technology should have good reading comprehension and an aptitude for math.
+Prior experience with high school algebra, physics, basic computer literacy, and good reading skills are helpful.

 Continuing education after graduation is common to keep up with changes in technology and service procedures.